 Nielsen’s report “Smart and Social: Android Phones in India” highlights the usage of smartphones in India.
 The two dominant operating systems on the mobile are Google’s Android and Apple’s iOS.
 For the past one year Android has grown well in India, the main reason being ‘affordable’ Android mobile phones (sub Rs 10,000 / $200) are available.

-There are high end Android smart phones as expensive as iPhone but majority go for the low/medium end Android phones.
-The latest expensive Android phone sold in India being the much awaited Samsung Galaxy SIII.
+There are high end Android smartphones as expensive as iPhone but the majority go for the low/medium end Android phones.
+The latest expensive Android phone sold in India is the much awaited Samsung Galaxy SIII.
 The adoption of Android phones globally was 4 times faster that of the iPhone.

 Samsung has captured the Android mobile phone handset market in India competing head-on with HTC.